-That said, there are no long-term studies on how even small doses of Winstrol affect the liver, or how taking a combination of Winstrol and other anabolic steroids might affect liver health.
+That said, there are no long-term studies on how Winstrol dosage affects the liver, or how taking a combination of Winstrol and other anabolic steroids might affect liver health.

 No matter how you slice it, oral steroids like Winstrol are more dangerous than injectable steroids when it comes to liver health.
 There’s also no way to know what the long-term effects will be on your health.

 Like every other steroid, Winstrol reduces your natural testosterone levels.

 This is an unavoidable, intractable, inherent side effect of all steroids, and something that can’t be reduced, modified, or changed whatsoever.